Logo Voyage

 • Darbhanga Airport (DBR): The nearest functional airport, located around 40 km from Rajnagar.
 It offers direct flights to cities like Delhi, Mumbai, Bangalore, and Kolkata.
 Cabs and autos are available from the airport to Madhubani and Rajnagar.

 • Jay Prakash Narayan International Airport, Patna (PAT): Located approximately 180 km from Rajnagar.
-Offers better flight connectivity and services, but involves a 5–6 hour road journey afterward.
+Offers better flight connectivity and services, but involves a 5– to 6-hour road journey afterward.

 Tips

-To visit Rajnagar in Bihar, it is best to first reach Madhubani, the nearest major town with better transport facilities.
+To visit Rajnagar, it is best to first reach Madhubani, the nearest major town with better transport facilities.
 Madhubani is well-connected by train to cities like Patna, Darbhanga, Delhi, and Kolkata.
-Once you arrive at Madhubani, you can find local transport options such as auto-rickshaws, cycle-rickshaws, or shared jeeps to reach Rajnagar, which is located just 7–10 km away.
+Once you arrive at Madhubani, you can find local transport options such as auto-rickshaws, cycle-rickshaws, or shared jeeps to reach Rajnagar, which is 7–10 km away.
 The journey typically takes around 20 to 30 minutes depending on road conditions.

 Language and communication can be a bit challenging for first-time visitors.
 The main spoken languages are Maithili and Hindi.
 English is not widely understood, especially among local drivers or small shopkeepers.
 Learning a few basic phrases in Maithili or Hindi can help and is usually appreciated by locals.